“I just got a mail from Google saying my account got suspended!” Audrey messaged me.

 This attribute tells Google which category your product belongs to.

 It’s required for the Apparel & Accessories, Media and Software categories.
-But I highly recommend to include it for the other categories as well.
+But I highly recommend to include the google_product_category attribute for the other categories as well.

 You can only use the pre-defined values from the Google Product Taxonomy list.
 Don’t just settle for the highest level category, try to be as specific as possible.